EBRD-ProZorro-FAs/eContracting/README.md

 Techincal Cooperation Project objectives are:

-Simplified and standardized approach to electronic contracts, with ability to prepare and sign them online;
+* Simplified and standardized approach to electronic contracts, with ability to prepare and sign them online;

-Digitization of key contract parameters available for public tracking and analysis;
+* Digitization of key contract parameters available for public tracking and analysis;

-Effortless and automatic registration of ProZorro e-procurement platform contracts into the State Treasury of Ukraine;
+* Effortless and automatic registration of ProZorro e-procurement platform contracts into the State Treasury of Ukraine;

-Reduced risk of unintentional mistakes and elimination of manipulations.
+* Reduced risk of unintentional mistakes and elimination of manipulations.

-Techincal Cooperation Project objectives are:

 >